orac81/Orac-Draughts/sage/README.md

 <http://www.cs.ualberta.ca/~chinook/DataBases/DB6.zip>

 To compile the source code you need Microsoft Visual C 4.2.
 The batch file "src/sagemake bat" will build it. you need to give it the root directory of MSVC as the first parameter.

+SAGE DRAUGHTS is released as free software under the GNU GPL-3 Software license.
+For latest version, source and more details see the Github page: https://github.com/orac81/Orac-Draughts The software supplied "as-is" with no warranty.

 This document is "work in progress!"